Which Sorry is it in Spanish?

 Culturally, the idea is not even exactly the same between languages, so it is important to know which sorry works in each situation.
 Correct me if I am wrong, anyone!
 This article is based on my experience on Roatan, all over the Caribbean, and in Spain.

 Lo Siento–I am (really) sorry

-In other instances, such as expresses empathy to someone for a death, something bad happening to them such as a breakup, a death in the family, or a misfortune.
+In other instances, lo siento expresses empathy for something bad happening such as breakups, deaths, traumas, or misfortunes.

 Disculpe or Disculpa–Excuse me!

 This word is often used in situations in which you would like to grab the attention of someone.
-It is often used in restaurants when you would like to get the attention of a wait person, in stores when requesting help, and many other situations that require you to get the attention of someone.
+It is often used in restaurants when you would like to get the attention of a wait person, in stores when requesting help, and many other situations in which you’d like to get someone’s attention.

-You can see two forms above, the first formal for usted, and second informal for tú.
+Disculpe is the formal for usted, and disculpa is the second informal form for tú.

 - ¿Disculpe, usted puede mover el carro?–Excuse me, could you move the car?

 - ¿Disculpe, permiso a hablar?–Excuse me, permission to speak?